stephan-nylinder/module-organising-data-dm-practices/_episodes/001-storage.md

 >> - Do: use in combination with a suitable security strategy to protect data and files against unauthorised access (see 'Security').
 >> - Do: use in combination with strict versioning rules (see 'Data authenticity, versions and editions')
 >> - Do: think about long-term archival solutions for data that is complete and has been analysed.
 Valuable storage space might be released in this way.
->> - Do: work with rights and permissions to ensure that not everyone has access to everything if this is not required (e.g. access to master files more restricted than access to working files).
+>> - Do: work with rights and permissions to ensure that not everyone has access to everything if this is not required (e.g. make access to master files more restricted than access to working files).
 > {: .solution}
 >
 {: .discussion}